Pageworks/papertrain/README.md

 # Papertrain

 Papertrain is a framework designed to bring custom utilities and features to Craft CMS.
 Papertrain is built upon a [Modular Design Pattern](https://github.com/Pageworks/modular-design-pattern).
-[Click here](https://github.com/codewithkyle/modular-design-pattern-javascript-example) to see an example of how modules can work together.
+Checkout this [example](https://github.com/codewithkyle/modular-design-pattern-javascript-example) to see how the modules work.

 # Getting Started